lj970926/weekly-paper-reading/markdown/(USENIX20)Black-box-LiDAR.md

 1. perform the real-world experiments
 2. the idea to generating spoofed points using 3D modeling
 3. the evaluation black box algorithm.

+# (2019 ICCV) Fast point r-cnn
+## 1 Solved Problem
+State-of-art 3D object detection algorithms based on bird-eye view and voxel view are likely to loss information contained in the raw points cloud.
+However,  applying CNN directly on the 3D points cloud has been proved computational expensive.
+In this paper, the author proposed a novel two-stage neural network to try to get both high quality and efficiency.
+## 2 Main Idea